jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/GoodDimpledBarbet" target="_blank" class="button small">Reader</a>

 _Like Communism, Left/Right are Industrial Age philosophies.
-In fact, Progressives and Conservatives together won the Industrial Age.
+In fact, Progressives and Conservatives together beat communism to win the Industrial Age.
 However, Left/Right based societies are stagnating because we're not in the Industrial Age anymore.
 To get back on track, and make use of modern technology, we need to evolve a new culture._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ---